brianidavide/Searx-RSS-and-OPML-Feed-Generator/README.md

-Searx RSS Feed Generator
+# Searx RSS Feed Generator

 Searx RSS Feed Generator is a Python script that creates an RSS feed and an OPML feed based on search results from a Searx instance.
 The script fetches search results periodically (every 4 hours by default) and generates an RSS feed with search results that have been published within a specified time frame.

-Features
+## Features

-    Fetch search results from a Searx instance using a custom search query Generate an RSS feed with the search results Create an OPML feed for easy subscription to the generated RSS feed Validate the generated RSS feed
+ 1. Fetch search results from a Searx instance using a custom search query;
+ 2. Generate an RSS feed with the search results;
+ 3. Create an OPML feed for easy subscription to the generated RSS feed;
-    Periodically update the RSS and OPML feeds based on a schedule
+ 4. Validate the generated RSS feed Periodically update the RSS and OPML feeds based on a schedule

-Installation
+## Installation

 Clone the repository: